 - Reward systems can be set up for your child to earn a reward daily or weekly.

 - Your child should be able to earn a reward based on behavior or amount of work completed.

 - Your child should have clear expectations on how to earn their reward.

 - Try not to reward with food as this may not be an option when your child returns to school.

 - Try not to get into a power struggle with your child over their schoolwork.
 If your child is refusing to complete work, remove yourself to give them time to calm down before getting back to work.

-- When children's normal routines are disrupted, it's normal for them to experience stress or anxiety.
-See tips to help your child cope with anxiety during this time.
+- When children's typical routines are disrupted, it's normal for them to experience stress or anxiety.
+See tips to help your child cope with anxiety.

-More tips for parents to support at-home learning
+More tips for parents to support online learning

 - Try not to get frustrated with yourself if you don't understand what your child is learning.
 School curriculum has changed a lot over the years.

 - Continue regular communication with your child's teachers or school administration for questions by an agreed upon method.